openprocurement/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/tender-contract-upload-second-document.http
    :code:

-`201 Created` response code and `Location` header confirm second document added.
+`201 Created` response code and `Location` header confirm second document was uploaded.

-Let's see the list of all uploaded contract documents:
+Let's see the list of all added contract documents:

 .. include:: tutorial/tender-contract-get-documents-again.http
    :code: